Summary

 All applications need to be submitted via our online system, which captures a full profile to use in assessing the application against the entrance and allocation criteria explained below.

-Above all, our allocation policy is driven by our mission and our commitment to diversity: we are looking to build balanced and diverse cohorts in each grade level.
+Above all, their allocation policy is driven by their mission and commitment to diversity.
+They are looking to build balanced and diverse cohorts in each grade level.

-All applicants who meet our entrance criteria (and so are ‘eligible’ to be offered a place) are placed in the application ‘pool’ to be considered for available places in the upcoming academic year.
+All applicants who meet their entrance criteria (and so are ‘eligible’ to be offered a place) are placed in the application ‘pool’ to be considered for available places in the upcoming academic year.

 Places are allocated according to a range of factors which includes personality, interests, proactive involvement in school and community life as well as gender, age and the extent to which the applicant’s experience and background adds to the diversity of the College.